 Information and communication technologies and their strategic application in business processes are essential components of today's global business environment.
 This course explores the use of information systems in a business setting to build innovative business models and systems, optimize business processes, and deploy strategies for creating competitive advantage.
 The relationships between information systems strategy, business strategy and organization strategy are discussed.
 With the increased emphasis of value of data in decision-making, this course explains the fundamentals of data management and analytics from the strategic perspective.
 This includes processes for capture and storage of data and the managerial challenges in big data analytics.
 The implementation and use of these systems to build strategic partnerships and customer relationships are also discussed.
-The course will emphasize ho business and organizational activities, processes, competencies and models must be strategically redesigned to leverage the opportunities of digital technologies impacting society.
-Students are introduced to SAP ERP systems and SAP Business Objects software applications.
+The course will emphasize how business and organizational activities, processes, competencies and models must be strategically redesigned to leverage the opportunities of digital technologies impacting society.
+Students are introduced to SAP ERP systems and SAP Analytics Cloud software applications.
+Prerequisite or Co-requisite: MGT 5001 or equivalent.